 - In a bowl stir together the flour and cocoa and set aside.

 - In a mixing bowl, whisk together the eggs and sugar until slightly foamy and thickened.

 - Sift half the flour mixture into the eggs using a sifter.

-- In a small bowl whisk together the milk, baking powder, baking soda, and the brandy.
+- In a small bowl whisk together the milk, baking powder, baking soda, and brandy.
 Pour mixture into the cake batter and stir well.
-Then sift remaining half flour mixture into the batter and stir well to combine.
+Then sift the remaining half flour mixture into the batter and stir well to combine.
 Pour in the melted butter and stir to combine.

 - Grease a round 10-inch / 26 cm pan with some oil or butter.